jaghaimo/stelnet/README.md

 This mod can be added to an existing playthrough - just enable it in the mod list and load the save.

-This mod can be removed from an existing playthrough - edit `stelnet.json` and set `uninstallMod` to `true`.
+This mod can be removed from an existing playthrough - edit `stelnet.hjson` and set `uninstallMod` to `true`.
 Then load the save, save the game, quit the game, and finally disable this mod in the mod list.